patcito/nftickets/README.md

 ---

-🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the `owner` of `YourCollectible`?
+🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the `owner` of `ETHDubaiTicket`?

 💼 Edit your deployment script `deploy.js` in `packages/hardhat/scripts`

-🔏 Edit your smart contract `YourCollectible.sol` in `packages/hardhat/contracts`
+🔏 Edit your smart contract `ETHDubaiTicket.sol` in `packages/hardhat/contracts`

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`